markuskimius/jsonexpr/doc/install.md

 # Installation

-jsonexpr may be built from scratch or installed for a specific language.
+jsonexpr may be built from scratch or installed from a package.

 ## Building from Scratch